 - Stress-reduction interventions in populations at increased risk of poor mental health

-- Social psychological models to promote health behavior change and prevention
+- Biopsychosocial models to promote health behavior change and prevention

 Public communication of science

 Unga hbtq-personers hälsa och livsvillkor - Frukostseminarium arrangerat av Forskningsrådet för hälsa, arbetsliv och välfärd (Forte)

 The Mental Health and Wellbeing of LGBT Individuals in Sweden - Open seminar: International Day Against Homophobia, transphobia, and Biphobia (IDAHOT) organized by the Karolinska Institutet

 Bränström, R., Fellman, D., & Pachankis, J. (2022).
 Structural stigma and sexual minority victimization across 28 countries: the moderating role of gender, gender nonconformity, and socioeconomic status.
 Journal of interpersonal violence, 08862605221108087.